oasis-tcs/openc2-transf-odxl/openc2-odxl.md

 		a. destination_topic :  The service topic of an OpenC2 that producers intends to communicate to
 		b. message_type : 2 (MESSAGE_TYPE_EVENT)
 		c. message_id : A guid denoting the id of the message
 		d. content_type : Define the serialization format used.
-Default to json
+Default to JSON
 		e. payload :  Serialized data containing the openc2 command
 		f. version :  OpenDXL message protocol version.
 MUST be 3 or greater
 		g. created : Timestamp in milliseconds since epoch